 Flexibility and scalability:

-GTM offers flexibility to integrate with various analytics and marketing platforms, such as Google Analytics, Facebook Pixel, AdWords, and more.
+Google Tag Manager offers flexibility to integrate with various analytics and marketing platforms, such as Google Analytics, Facebook Pixel, AdWords, and more.

 You can manage multiple tags and scripts within GTM, making it easier to scale and add new tracking functionalities without modifying the website’s code directly.